strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-production.md

 1. [Review assets that need an Upgrade Decision](#review-assets-that-need-an-updgrade-decision) To make devices ready for production deployment, their assets (apps, Office apps, Office add-ins, and Office macros) must have their Upgrade Decision set to **Ready** or **Ready, remediations required**.
 2. [Deploy to devices that are ready](#deploy-to-devices-that-are-ready) To accomplish the actual installation of updates to devices that are ready, you use a device management tool such as System Center Configuration Manager (SCCM).
-Update Readiness will provide the list of devices ready for production deployment, as well as reports for monitoring the success of the deployment.
+Desktop Analytics will provide the list of devices ready for production deployment, as well as reports for monitoring the success of the deployment.
 3. [Monitor the health of updated devices](#montor-the-health-of-updated-devices) As the update deployment progresses, you can monitor the health of noteworthy assets.
 If some need attention, you can troubleshoot and fix those issues or, if you decide the issues can't be fixed, you can stop the deployment to the affected devices by setting the Upgrade Decision to **Unable** for them.